 Wolff said ProLogis' problems wouldn't affect the team's stadium plans.
 The company never had intended to invest in the project, nor is it pressuring the team to exercise its option to buy the ballpark site, Wolff said.

-Although about one-third of the environmental study has been completed, the team still hasn't submitted a "notice of preparation" detailing the
+Although about one-third of the environmental study has been completed, the team still hasn't submitted a "notice of preparation" detailing the final plan.

 The team expects to issue the notice within 30 days, which would trigger the public comment process.
 At that time, public agencies and ordinary citizens can provide input on the team's proposal.

 The final plan originally had been scheduled to be released last spring.
 Wolff said the team delayed it until after the mayoral election, which was won handily by incumbent Bob Wasserman, a staunch supporter of the ballpark plan.

 "We wanted to get the election behind us," Wolff said "We wanted to see who won."